membracid/organic_startup/README.md

 # organic_startup
-Customization of CSS for WP theme
+Customization of CSS for WP theme.

 Folks wanted a black and yellow theme for a beekeeping website